-Gregory A. Wilson is currently an Associate Professor of English at St. John’s University in New York City, where he teaches creative writing and fantasy fiction along with various other courses in literature.
-His first academic book was published by Clemson University Press in 2007; on the creative side, he has won an award for a national playwriting contest, and his first novel, a work of fantasy entitled The Third Sign, was published by Gale Cengage in the summer of 2009.
-He is a regular panelist at conferences across the country and is a member of Codex, the Writers’ Symposium, Backspace, and several other author groups on and offline.
+Gregory A. Wilson is currently an Associate Professor of English at St. John’s University in New York City, where he teaches creative writing, fantasy and science fiction along with various other courses in literature.
+His first academic book was published by Clemson University Press in 2007; on the creative side, he has won an award for a national playwriting contest, and his first novel, a work of fantasy entitled The Third Sign, was published by Gale Cengage in 2009.
+He is a regular panelist at conferences across the country and is a member of Codex, the Writers’ Symposium, the Origins Library, Backspace, and several other author groups on and offline.
 He is currently in the process of submitting his third novel, Grayshade, to publishers, and has recent short stories out in anthologies like Time Traveled Tales, alongside authors like Mike Stackpole and Timothy Zahn, and the critically acclaimed When The Villain Comes Home, edited by Ed Greenwood and Gabrielle Harbowy.
 His second novel Icarus is being converted into a graphic novel with illustrations by professional comics artist Matt Slay, to be published by The Ed Greenwood Group in September of 2016.
-He has short stories in various anthologies, has published three articles in the SFWA Bulletin with another one due out by the end of the year, and he is co-editing an anthology of short stories on speculative fiction and politics with Hugo nominee John Helfers.
+He has short stories in various anthologies, has published three articles in the SFWA Bulletin, and he is co-editing an anthology of short stories on speculative fiction and politics with two time Hugo nominee John Helfers.
 On other related fronts, he did character work and flavor text for several prominent card and board games, and is the lead writer for the upcoming video game Chosen Heart: A Tale of the Fourteenth Kingdom.
 He is the host of a story and narrative focused channel on Twitch TV under the moniker Arvan Eleron, and is the lead singer and trumpet player for the progressive rock band The Road.
 He lives with his wife Clea, daughter Senavene–named at his wife’s urging for a character in The Third Sign, for which he hopes his daughter will forgive him–and dog Lilo in Riverdale, NY.